Daria Saville: 2016: Hopman Cup champion and first WTA Premier final

 She began her season playing at the 2016 Hopman Cup in the Australia Green team, alongside Nick Kyrgios.
 In the round-robin stage of the tournament, her only singles win was over Sabine Lisicki, however she and Kyrgios were undefeated in the mixed-doubles stage of each tie.
 In their tie against France, Saville saved a match point in the mixed doubles event when Australia was down 8–9 in the match tiebreak.
 They went on to win the match in three sets, securing their place in the final.
 Saville and Kyrgios were the eventual champions of the tournament, defeating the Ukrainian team of Elina Svitolina and Alexandr Dolgopolov in both singles matches.
 This was only the second time that the Australian team has won the Hopman Cup, the first time being in 1999.

 In the Australian Open, she had wins against Lucie Hradecká, Petra Kvitová, and Kristina Mladenovic, but then lost in the fourth round to tenth seed Carla Suárez Navarro.
 In April, Saville made the quarterfinal of Madrid and the third round of Rome.
 At the French Open, she lost to Mariana Duque Mariño in round one and made the second round of Wimbledon.
 At the Olympic Games in Rio de Janeiro, Saville drew world No. 1, Serena Williams, and lost in round one.
 At the US Open, she lost to Lucie Šafářová, again in round one.

-In October, Saville reached the quarterfinal at China Open, semifinal in Hong Kong and a week later, her first Premier final in Moscow, in both doubles and singles.
+In October, Saville reached the quarterfinal at China Open, semifinal in Hong Kong and a week later, her first WTA Premier final in Moscow, in both doubles and singles.

-2017: First WTA Premier title
+2017: First Premier title

 Starting the year out in the Hopman cup partnering with Nick Kyrgios.
 They made it to the semifinals before losing to Team USA.
 Saville played in Sydney but fell in the round of 16 to eventual champion Johnna Konta.
 For the second year in a row, Saville made it to the fourth round at the Australian Open beating Naomi Broady, Ana Konjuh and Timea Bacsinszky.
 She lost to Karolína Plíšková in straight sets.
 In Indian Wells, Saville fell in the third round while in Miami, she fell in the second round to Lucie Šafářová.
 She began her clay-court season at the Charleston Open with a win over Alison Riske but losing in the round of 16 to the eventual champion and good friend, Daria Kasatkina.
 Her best result on clay was at the Italian Open where she had to play the qualifying and reached the quarterfinals, before losing to Kiki Bertens.

 In August, Saville won her first WTA Tour title at the Connecticut Open, defeating Dominika Cibulková in three sets.